jnunes-ds/gofinances/readme.md

 ## Running Application

-To run this application, open two windows of your terminal on the project root and execute:
+To run this application, open a terminal window on the project root and execute:

-In the first window

-> yarn server

-In the second window

 > expo start

-The first command will turn on the json-server which simulates an api, the second will run the application itself.